NSBM-SPM-2021/github-basics-shehanp12/README.md

-# :wave: The Basics of GitHub

-## 🤓 Course overview and learning outcomes

-# :wave Library Management System!
+# :wave: Library Management System!

 This is a Full Stack app with React  with Material Ui and NodeIs  with **Serverless Stack Framework**  connected to AWS Server and DynamoDB database .